California Alternative Energy and Advanced Transportation Financing Authority

 Helping Californians make their homes more efficient and comfortable

-Energy Efficiency Loans for California Homeowners and Tenants
+Energy Upgrade Financing for California Homeowners and Renters

 Of California’s 10 million single-family housing units, about 65% were built before statewide energy efficiency standards took effect in 1978.
 Policymakers view energy efficiency improvements to single-family residences as an important source of energy savings.
 More than half the energy used by this segment is for heating water and spaces.